Doc Holliday: Alleged murder of Ed Bailey

 Wyatt Earp recounted one event during which Holliday killed a fellow gambler named Ed Bailey.
 Earp and his common-law wife Mattie Blaylock were in Fort Griffin, Texas, during the winter of 1878, looking for gambling opportunities.
 Earp visited the saloon of his old friend from Cheyenne, John Shannsey, and met Holliday at the Cattle Exchange.
 The story of Holliday killing Bailey first appeared nine years after Holliday's death in an 1896 interview with Wyatt Earp that was published in the San Francisco Enquirer.

 According to Earp, Holliday was playing poker with a well-liked local man named Ed Bailey.
 Holliday caught Bailey "monkeying with the dead wood" or the discard pile, which was against the rules.
 According to Earp, Holliday reminded Bailey to "play poker", which was a polite way to caution him to stop cheating.
 When Bailey made the same move again, Holliday took the pot without showing his hand, which was his right under the rules.
 Bailey immediately went for his pistol, but Holliday whipped out a knife from his breast pocket and "caught Bailey just below the brisket" or upper chest.
 Bailey died and Holliday, new to town, was detained in his room at the Planter's Hotel.

 In Stuart Lake's best-selling biography, Wyatt Earp: Frontier Marshal (1931), Earp added to the story.
 He is quoted as saying that Holliday's girlfriend, "Big Nose Kate" Horony, devised a diversion.
 She procured a second pistol from a friend in town, removed a horse from its shed behind the hotel, and then set fire to the shed.
 Everyone but Holliday and the lawmen guarding him ran to put out the fire, while she calmly walked in and tossed Holliday the second pistol.

 However, no contemporary records have been found of either Bailey's death or of the shed fire.
 In addition, Horony denied that Holliday killed "a man named Bailey over a poker game, nor was he arrested and locked up in another hotel room."
 She laughed at the idea of "a 116-pound woman, standing off a deputy, ordering him to throw up his hands, disarming him, rescuing her lover, and hustling him to the waiting ponies."

 Author and Earp expert Ben Traywick doubts that Holliday killed Bailey.
-He could find no newspaper articles or court records to support the story.
+He found no contemporary newspaper articles or court records to support the story.
 He found evidence to support that Holliday was being held in his hotel room under guard, but for "illegal gambling", and that the story of Horony starting a fire as a diversion to free him was true.
 The story about Bailey as told in San Francisco Enquirer interview of Earp was likely fabricated by the writer.
 Years later, Earp wrote: